What is an asylum application in the Dublin procedure?

 Please note

-If you have applied for asylum in several European countries, this registration helps you to know in which country you originally applied and to determine the country responsible for your application.
+If you have applied for asylum in several European countries, your fingerprints are taken.
+It will tell you in which country you may have already applied and which country is responsible for your application.

-Your fingerprints are taken during your appointment at the one-stop shop for asylum applications (GUDA).
+Your fingerprints are taken during your appointment at the one-stop asylum office (GUDA) or at the time of your asylum application at the border.

 The French authorities send a request to take charge or take back to the State that they consider responsible for your asylum application.